Oath of office: Ireland

 The Constitution of Ireland specifies, for each of three offices, a "declaration" which the holder must "make and subscribe" before taking office.

 The declarations' references to God were criticised in a 1993 report of the United Nations Human Rights Committee.
 The 1996 Constitution Review Group proposed that the President and members of the Council of State should be permitted to substitute a non-religious affirmation.
 In contrast, it recommended a uniform non-religious oath for all judges, on the basis that impartiality was more central to the judicial function and would be compromised by providing a choice of words.

 The "solemn declaration" for members of the Garda Síochána was revised in 2005.
 Its reference to God may be omitted.
 Members pledge not to "belong to or subscribe to, any political party or secret society whatsoever".
 In the Defence Forces, the "Oath or Declaration" differs between permanent and reserve forces, and between commissioned officers and enlisted members.
 The wording makes no reference to God; it was changed in 1979 when women were first admitted.

 Members of the Oireachtas and of the Government do not make any oath.
 From the foundation of the Irish Free State in 1922, both had to make an oath of allegiance to the Constitution and of fidelity to King George V. This controversial provision of the 1921 Anglo-Irish Treaty contributed to the Civil War of 1922–23.
 The Oath was abolished by Fianna Fáil in 1932–33.
 Since then, Oireachtas members are required by standing orders to sign the roll before first taking their seats.
 The Governor-General of the Irish Free State took the same Oath of Allegiance and Oath of Office as the Governor General of Canada.
 This did not take place in public.

 Israel

 In Israel, the Basic Laws specify oaths of office of high-ranking members of the government.

 For the President of Israel, there is a "Declaration of Loyalty":

 In the Knesset, the oath of office (or "declaration of allegiance") is as follows:

 Each other member of the Knesset, in turn: I pledge myself.

 The Prime Minister of Israel has to make the following "declaration of allegiance" upon taking office:

 Each of the other Ministers has to swear:

+For judges, the oath of office (or "declaration of allegiance") is as follows: